jason-ellis/minecraft-perimeter-area/README.md

 # minecraft-perimeter-area
-A game for 4th graders to practice calculating area and perimeter
+Fourth grade students are crazy about Minecraft.
+To give my wife's students a fun way to practice calculating perimeter and area, I created this Minecraft-themed 2-dimensional game.
+It is hosted on http://math.ellis.education.